-- > The Trustees may not hold in excess of 5% of the Scheme's assets in investments related to the Principal Employer. - > Whilst the Trustees recognise that borrowing on a temporary basis is permitted, this option will only be utilised where it is deemed absolutely necessary or where the Trustees have received advice from the Investment Consultant that the Scheme's overall exposure to risk can be reduced through temporary borrowing, e.g. during an asset transfer. - > Investment in derivative instruments may be made only insofar as they contribute to the reduction in risk or facilitate efficient portfolio management.
+- > The Trustees may not hold in excess of 5% of the Scheme's assets in investments related to the Principal Employer. - > Whilst the Trustees recognise that borrowing on a temporary basis is permitted, this option will only be utilised where it is deemed absolutely necessary or where the Trustees have received advice from the Investment Consultant that the Scheme's overall exposure to risk can be reduced through temporary borrowing, e.g. during an asset transfer. - Investment in derivative instruments may be made only insofar as they contribute to the reduction in risk or facilitate efficient portfolio management.

 The Investment Managers impose internal restrictions that are consistent with their house style.
-In some instances the Trustees may impose additional restrictions and any such restrictions are specified in Appendix II.
+In some instances the Trustees may impose additional restrictions and any such restrictions are specified in the mandate provided to each Investment Manager.